Three reasons your service advisors are leaving.

 After working on drives for over two decades, I’ve found it very easy to get advisors to open up and share what makes them want a career change.
 Believe it or not, a majority of your team does want a career change!
 This is a hard fact to hear, but we have to acknowledge their concerns in order to improve our stability.
 I rarely enter a store without finding managers and advisors who are overwhelmed and over-worked.
-It is also disappointing, that in a time when dealerships need to increase female staff members, the female advisors are choosing to leave at an even more rapid rate.
+It is also disappointing, that in a time when dealerships and repair facilities need to increase female staff members, the female advisors are choosing to leave at an even more rapid rate.

 According to a NADA workforce study 39% of male advisors left in 2015 and 41% of female advisors.

 Those are hefty numbers!
 In order to correct this issue we need to decipher the cause.
 Put your seat belts on, because I’m going to share opinions straight from the source: your Fixed Ops teams.

 - Too many hours- “I don’t have time for my family or a life outside of work.”